 INCLUSION

-Inclusion (not to be confused with tokenism) is the action or state of including or being included within a group, institution, structure or program.
+Inclusion is the action or state of including or being included within a group, institution, structure or program.
 Inclusion philosophy rests on the idea that every individual, regardless of his/her/their differences, has the right to be incorporated fully into the fabric of society.

 Diversity